-This post contains affiliate links, which means that if you click on one of the product links, I’ll receive a small percentage of your purchase at no cost to you.
+This post contains affiliate links, which means that if you click and purchase on one of the product links, I’ll receive a small percentage of your purchase at no cost to you.
 Although this post contains sponsored links, all opinions are my own and I only recommend what really worked for me.

-Luckily for you, after these 18 months of motherhood, (Update, now I’m a pro with 2.7 years of training) I have come to a conclusion that has resulted in the 5 must haves for your changing table.
-I know some maight say that they would remove an item and others will add more, but, as I shared with you on instagram, this 5 must haves for your changing table are going to make your life easier, giving you time to do other stuff and as a mom, that is more precious than gold.
+Luckily for you, after these 18 months of motherhood, (Update, now I’m a pro with 2.7 years of training) I have come to the conclusion that if you are going to have a baby, this 5 items for your changing table are a MUST.
+I know some might say that they would remove an item and others will add more, but, as I shared with you on instagram, this 5 must haves for your changing table are going to make your life easier, giving you time to do other stuff and as a mom, that is more precious than gold.
 So let’s get on with this 5 must haves for your changing table.

 THE 5 MUST HAVES FOR YOUR CHANGING TABLE